 The Verdict System

-Every GCI Conviction Report delivers one of three verdicts.
+Every GCI Conviction Report delivers one of four verdicts.
 No hedging.
 No on-the-one-hand language.
 Here is what each means and how we reach it.

-A clean verdict with no conditions.
+The highest-confidence verdict.
 The deal is defensible across financial integrity, regulatory standing, market position, and deal structure.
-Even the downside scenario produces positive economics.
-The investor can close on the deal as structured.
+Even the stressed downside scenario produces positive economics, and the evidence base is strong enough that the analyst would commit capital under the documented assumptions.

 The deal is viable only if specific conditions are satisfied before closing.
 The Conviction Report lists each condition explicitly with a responsible party and a deadline.
 If a condition cannot be met, the verdict says to restructure or pass.

-About 45 percent of GCI verdicts are PROCEED WITH CONDITIONS.
+About 30 percent of GCI verdicts are WATCH.
 Typical conditions fall into four categories.

 Written regulatory opinions.
 When a deal depends on a tax classification (VAT, QFZP, Zakat), foreign ownership rule, or licence timeline, GCI requires a written opinion from qualified counsel before capital commits.